 Will it change?
 I hope so!
 I know many people who would love to be able to more accurately track their TSP investments.
 I have read numerous posts on forums asking about the Quicken issues.
 I have even submitted a question about it to the TSP, but TSP workers do not answer individual questions/comments due to the sheer numbers of plan participants (over 3.4 million according to the TSP website).
 Perhaps if enough people started complaining or asking about it, things may change.
 But maybe not.

-There is no direct way to download the Thrift Savings Plan into Quicken from the TSP website, but there is a work around.
+So, as of now, there is no direct way to download the Thrift Savings Plan into Quicken from the TSP website, but, there is a work around.
 These instructions are from Allen at Middleriver.net (site no longer available).
-(Read the Thrift Savings Plan’s reasons why you can not download the TSP into Quicken from the TSP site.)
+(Read the Thrift Savings Plan’s reasons why you cannot download the TSP into Quicken from the TSP site.)

 You can manually input the data line by line, or you can import all of the data at one time (recommended!).
 Here is how to do the work around and import the TSP data into Quicken:

 How to Download TSP into Quicken